ntlam20/daily-quotes/README.md

 # Today's Quote

-💬 *The way to change others' minds is with affection, and not anger.*
+💬 *Anyone telling you it's pointless to share your perspective is sharing their perspective.*

-— **Dalai Lama**
+— **Jack Butcher**

-Updated at: 2025-11-21T01:02:56Z
+Updated at: 2025-11-22T01:00:40Z